 Master of Philosophy (Music Performance), Bachelor of Music (HonsI), Graduate Diploma in Education (Senior Years), Graduate Certificate in Music Studies

 A diverse musician, Chloe has performed both nationally and internationally with a variety of Australian orchestras including Camerata – Queensland’s Chamber Orchestra, Queensland Symphony Orchestra, Queensland Pops Orchestra, Melbourne Symphony Orchestra, Royal Melbourne Philharmonic Orchestra and the Tasmanian Symphony Orchestra.
-Well-versed in musical theatre, she has also performed as Principal Double Bass for the Brisbane seasons of Dr Zhivago (2011) and The Sound of Music (2016) and was the Deputy Double Bassist for several shows during the Brisbane season of Les Miserables (2015).
+Well-versed in musical theatre, she has also performed as Principal Double Bass for the Brisbane seasons of Dr Zhivago (2011) and The Sound of Music (2016) and was the Deputy Double Bassist for several shows during the Brisbane seasons of Les Miserables (2015) and the Wizard of Oz (2017).
 A keen chamber musician, Chloe manages and performs in Brisbane-based string quartet, Four Strings performing regularly at weddings as well as corporate and private functions.
 She has also performed as a guest with acclaimed chamber music ensembles Collusion and Southern Cross Soloists as well as at several chamber music festivals, including the Bangalow Festival of Music, Tyalgum Music Festival and the Stradbroke Chamber Music Festival.
 Chloe’s other past festival appearances include Adelaide Festival, Woodford Folk Festival, Lorne Festival of Performing Arts, MONA FOMA, Cygnet Folk Festival, Australasian World Music Expo, Queensland Music Festival, Snowy Mountains Music Festival, Illawarra Folk Festival, Caloundra Music Festival, Manifest Festival and Brisbane Festival.
 Chloe was a co-recipient of the 2015 and 2016 Queensland Music Award (World) for the songs ‘Enfants du Chemin’ and ‘Nightwatch’ which she co-wrote as a former member of the band, MZAZA.

-These details were last updated on January 15, 2018
+These details were last updated on April 9, 2019